AdamBedel/Arden-Vul/README.md

     - Magic-User: Starts with Read Magic, 1 random spell, and 1 player-chosen spell in their spellbook
     - Thief: Use a d6 hit die
   - Abiliy scores may not be adjusted and Prime Requisite score does not grant an XP multiplier.
-  - For attack and AC values, we will use ascending armor class. (numbers in brackets in OSE rules)
+  - For attack and AC values, we will use ascending armor class (numbers in brackets in OSE rules).
   - Hit points must be rolled, except as 1st level where PCs **must** take the average value (rounded up) for hit points. (d4 = 3, d6 = 4, d8 = 5)
   - Languages:
     - There is no aligment language.
 Characters know Archontean, one background language, and additional languages based on intelligence.
 The available background langauges are: